nus-cs2103-AY2425S1/ip/docs/README.md

 Expected output:
 ```
-Take a look at this!
+Take a look at what I can do!

 Available commands:

 1. todo <task>